f4exb/sdrangel/Readme.md

 <h2>Windows</h2>

-The `.7z` file is a [7Zip](https://www.7-zip.org/) archive of the complete binary distribution that expands to the `sdrangel` directory.
-You can install it anywhere you like and double click on `sdrangel.exe` to start.
+The `.exe` file is a self extracting installation program.
+Just click on it and follow instructions on the successive panels.

+The installation program creates a menu entry that can be invoked like any other Windows program.

+Note that the archive can be opened, inspected and extracted using [7Zip](https://www.7-zip.org/).

 <b>&#9888; Windows distribution is provided as a by product thanks to the Qt toolchain.
 The platform of choice to run SDRangel is definitely Linux and very little support can be given for this Windows distribution.</b>